iluwatar/java-design-patterns/microservices-api-gateway/README.md

 ---
-title: Microservices API Gateway
+title: "Enhance Your Microservices Architecture with the API Gateway Pattern"
-description:
+description: "Learn how the API Gateway pattern simplifies client-side development, enhances security, and optimizes communication in microservices architecture.
+Explore examples, benefits, and best practices."
 category: Integration
 language: en
 tag: